openstack-archive/fuel-docs/pages/installation-fuel-web/install.rst

 On VirtualBox
 -------------

-If you are going to evaluate Fuel Web on VirtualBox, you should know that we provide a set of scripts that create and configure all of the required VMs for you, including the admin node and slave nodes for OpenStack itself.
+If you are going to evaluate FuelWeb on VirtualBox, you should know that we provide a set of scripts that create and configure all of the required VMs for you, including the admin node and slave nodes for OpenStack itself.
 It's a very simple, single-click installation.